mmahnic/vim-flipwords/README.md

 ## Examples

-    Flip       - flip two white-space delimited words Flip ,     - flip two items in a comma-delimited list Flip , )   - flip last two parameters (nested parens are not handled) Flip = ;   - flip two words delimited by '=' and ';' (c assignment) Flip = )   - flip two words delimited by '=' where the second word ends with and includes ')'
+    Flip         - flip two white-space delimited words Flip ,       - flip two items in a comma-delimited list Flip , )     - flip last two parameters (nested parens are not handled) Flip = ;     - flip two words delimited by '=' and ';' (c assignment) Flip = )\zs  - flip two words delimited by '=' where the second word ends with and includes ')'

 Some effects of the Flip command (the coursor is at the character following '|'):